 Be sure to identify all of the variables that might affect the outcome.
 Also be sure to include all of the groups you are interested in.
 Neglecting to recognize variables and groups involved will create gaps in your data that will make it hard for you to base sound decisions on.

 In the example above, work and driving are variables that likely alter texting behavior.
-In this example, I would also collect demographic information such as age, gender, and job function so I could compare texting habits between these groups.
+In this example, you could also collect demographic information such as age, gender, and job function so you can compare texting habits between these groups.

 Quantitative Question Types